Overview

 Violet publishes the following Webhook events that your service can subscribe to for near-real time updates:

-See our docs on Simulating Webhooks docs to get real example webhooks sent to you.
+See our docs on Simulating Webhooks Events docs to get real example webhooks sent to you.
 This is a great way to view what real payloads look like.

 Orders